Skip to main content

 Micronutrients, vitamins and minerals, are compounds our bodies need in smaller amounts for normal physiological function.
 Vitamins are necessary for energy production, immune function, blood clotting and other functions.
 Meanwhile, minerals play an important role in growth, bone health, fluid balance and several other processes.

-Nutrient dense foods contain vitamins, minerals, complex carbohydrates, lean proteins and healthy fats.
-Foods like fruits, vegetables, whole grains, fish, lean meat, beans, nuts and seeds are all great examples of nutrient dense foods.
+Nutrient-dense foods contain vitamins, minerals, complex carbohydrates, lean proteins and healthy fats.
+Foods like fruits, vegetables, whole grains, fish, lean meat, beans, nuts and seeds are all great examples of nutrient-dense foods.
 By choosing more nutrient-dense foods, you’ll get the beneficial nutrients your body needs without consuming too many calories.

-To get more nutritional value from your food, try these suggestions:
+Get more nutritional value from your food:

 Instead of